 Surviving the Swings of Fortune

 There are other times, though, when the point spread allows the underdog room to cover.
 Sometimes the room ends up being much larger than what the underdog needed, as in Super Bowl III when the Baltimore Colts were 18-point favorites against the New York Jets, but the Jets ended up winning by nine points.
 At other times, the underdog ends up covering at the last minute.
 An example of this happened in the 2018 game between the Air Force Academy and San Diego State University.
 Bettors had taken advantage of an over/under total of 21 ½ points for the first half.
 If you took the “under,” you were nervous when San Diego State only needed three plays to score a touchdown.
 However, things slowed down, and then San Diego State quarterback Ryan Agnew tripped over himself on a play-action fake and fell down…in his own end zone, for a safety.
 Air Force scored a touchdown with just over five minutes left in the second period to go up, 9-7.
-Then San Diego State punted…and Air Force lined up to punt as well, with 18 seconds left before halftime.
+The San Diego State punted…and Air Force lined up to punt as well, with 18 seconds left before halftime.
 So if you took the “under” here, you were feeling pretty good.
 However, San Diego State blocked that punt, and Trenton Thompson took the loose ball back to the house, to make the score 14-9…and that point total 23.
 In an instant, the money went out the door.

 However, there is also a mechanism built in to ensure profitability, which is called the “vig.”